 Who is eligible?

 Oswego Health employee, hired to work 60 hours or more per bi-weekly pay period, are eligible to enroll in the benefits.
 You may also add spouses and children, from birth to age 26, onto your benefits coverage through Oswego Health.
+Please feel free to view your options by clicking here.

 Health Dental & Vision Insurance